 The following symptoms may develop, after exposure to someone who has coronavirus (COVID-19):

 - A loss or change to your sense of taste or smell

 Most people with Coronavirus have at least one of these symptoms.
 If you have any of the above symptoms you should get a test to check if you have Coronavirus as soon as possible.
 You and anyone you live with should stay at home and not have visitors until you get your test result.
 You can book a test here: https://www.gov.uk/get-coronavirus-test

 If you test positive please ensure you notify your Student Support Officer immediately, whether you have been in the Study Centre or not.

 - For our distance learning students: you won’t experience any disruption to your normal studies.

-- For our blended learning students: we will be arranging to hold online classes through Adobe Connect in place of face-to-face sessions, at your usual lesson time.
+- For our blended learning students: we will be arranging to hold online classes through Zoom in place of face-to-face sessions, at your usual lesson time.
 This means you will still be in touch with your lecturer and your classmates to study together, just not physically in the same room.
 We will provide instructions on how to access these sessions via the module page on ilearn, but you should attend these sessions at the same time as you would normally attend your face-to-face classes and your attendance will be recorded in the same way as if you were physically in the study centre.
 You will also still be completing all the usual online part of your studies via ilearn; using the lessons, forums, libraries and everything else you usually access.

 Will examinations and assessments be impacted?